 You may want to join the Group, 900's division sailors.
 There will be information on there that relates to your situation.
 Here is a site I found that explains about 900 Divisions, The Requirements for the Navy RTC 900 Division.

-Watch the RTC’s fB page beginning 2 weeks before your SR’s PIR and you may catch a glimpse of your SR, but know that not all of the PIR ceremonies are photographed, so don't be disappointed if you do not see your SR. You will also want to watch the RTC's live stream of PIR beginning 2 weeks before your SR's PIR.
+Watch the RTC’s fB page beginning 2 weeks before your recruit’s PIR and you may catch a glimpse of your recruit, but know that not all of the PIR ceremonies are photographed, so don't be disappointed if you do not see your recruit.
+You will also want to watch the RTC's live stream of PIR beginning 2 weeks before your recruit's PIR.
 The RTC streams PIR live beginning at 8:45 am CST on the day of PIR at http://www.livestream.com/usnavyrtc or http://navylive.dodlive.mil/.
 Check for any streams of the practices for PIR as well.
 They will also have the videos saved on there for a short time if people were unable to watch live or if you want to stop it to check out a particular recruit or Sailor more closely.

 The PIR ceremony is conducted, with help, from the graduating 900 Division/s and one/two Jr. Divisions in their 7th and 6th week of training.
 Each incoming 900 division is assigned one of the responsibilities listed below, on a constantly rotating basis.

 Ship Staff is in charge on PIR day.
 They greet and welcome the Officers and their distinguished guests as Sideboys.
 They play the role of "Body Snatcher" walking up and down the rows of Sailors, watching for and sometimes catching any Sailor about to or going down.
 (They lock their knees sometimes and pass out.)
 They help the Navy Corpsmen in the back room.
-They guard doors and perform a myriad of tasks behind the scenes and in front, such as directing people and helping those who require a wheelchair.
+They guard doors or the rails and perform a myriad of tasks behind the scenes and in front, such as directing people and helping those who require a wheelchair.
 It is their job to help make sure all goes smoothly.
 The Honor Guard Drill Team also does a rifle performance at the beginning of the ceremony.
+Since those in Ship Staff/Honor Guard have duties to perform before and during PIR, they do not march in through the doors when the other divisions march in on the day of PIR.

-Triple Threat is comprised of those who are on that week's Rifle Drill team and all those who were chosen for their musical abilities.
+Triple Threat is comprised of those who are on the Rifle Drill team and all those who were chosen for their musical abilities.
+Those wishing to be part of the band and the Blue Jacket Choir must audition and be accepted by the RDC.
+Instruments used in the band include the trumpet, trombone, tuba, drums and cymbals.
 The Blue Jacket Choir performs the National Anthem, Anchors Aweigh and anything else they've been tasked with.
 The band plays at various times throughout the ceremony.
 The Drum Corps also marches and helps everyone else stay in step and keep time.
+Those in a Triple Threat division will not march in with the other divisions since they will already be on the Drill Hall floor.

-The address to write to your SR is:
+The address to write to your recruit is:

 SR LAST NAME, FIRST NAME MI